 The inclusion of four DIMM slots is an impressive feat considering the m-ATX form factor of the Pro4.
 It supports 128GB of RAM at 4800+MHz overclocked speeds.
 In the storage department, the board has two M.2 slots with one Gen4 slot and four ports for your SATA SSDs.
 For expansion, the board offers a primary PCIe 4.0 x16 slot and another PCIe 3.0 x16 slot.
 Apart from that, two PCIe 3.0 x1 slots are also provided to link up drives such as PCIe WiFi cards.

 Moving on to the rear I/O panel, it is relatively poorly equipped with only six USB ports.
 Two USB ports belong to each 2.0, 3.2 Gen1 and 3.2 Gen2 categories.
-One HDMI port and one display port is available in case you are still waiting for the graphics card shortage to end.
-However, here you can find the best temporary graphics card for the time being.
+One HDMI port and one display port is available.
 The LAN port uses the Intel Gigabit LAN module.
 Lastly, there are three audio jacks powered by the rather substandard Realtek ALC897 audio codec.

 Long story short, the Z590m Pro4 from ASRock is a killer motherboard from the mATX category.
 Its remarkable performance and abundant features make it worthy of earning the title of best micro-ATX motherboard for i9-11900K.